More About This Recipe

 I poured the sugar and meringue powder in and pulsed it for about 30 seconds before adding the water.
 I stopped pulsing the mixture when it started looking like wet sand, then scraped the bottom of the bowl then pulsed it again a few seconds.
 If you don't have a food processor, you can just mix everything together.
 Be sure to mix it really well though, so you don't end up with sugar crystals that aren't saturated with water.

-You'll need to pipe the royal icing onto your skulls.
+When the skulls are fully dry and ready to be decorated you can pipe the royal icing onto them.
 You can use pastry bags fitted with a coupler and pastry tip, or just fitted with a tip.
 You can also just fill a pastry bag or zip top bag with icing and then snip off the tip of the bag.
 Pro tip: I had more control over my piping when I added pastry tips to my bags.

 Pipe royal icing onto the skulls.
 Any simple or elaborate designs can be added, including a spider web.